 Shop with Reusable Bags

-A number of stores have already made the switch from plastic to paper bags, but bringing your own reusable bags is the next step to reducing waste and energy consumption.
+A number of stores have already made the switch from plastic to paper bags, but bringing your own reusable bags is an excellent way to help the environment and reduce waste.
 You can repurpose a tote you already have into a grocery sack, or purchase reusable bags for next-to-nothing at most grocery checkout counters.
 Some stores will even pay you to bring a reusable bag!

 Bring Your Own Utensils

 You’ve probably already realized that packing your own lunch for work saves tons of money.
 If you’re still using plastic utensils to eat that brown-bag meal, it’s time to make a change.
+How can you help save the environment?
 Bringing your own knife, spoon, fork or spork helps to make your lunch waste-free and is an important part of solving the plastics crisis.
 Channel your inner scout with a cute travel utensil set.

 Do Away with Plastic Straws